hesbonangwenyi606/instagram-web-main/README.md

-# Instagram Clone
+# Instagram Clone - Laravel Full-Stack Project

-A full-featured Instagram clone built with Laravel, featuring user authentication, posts, comments, likes, and follows.
+A fully functional Instagram-inspired web application built with Laravel.
+This project allows users to register, log in, create posts with images, follow other users, like and comment on posts, and manage their profiles — all within a responsive and user-friendly interface.
+It is designed as a learning project to demonstrate full-stack web development using Laravel, Blade templates, Bootstrap, and Docker.
 ## Features

 - **User Authentication**